Zika virus is a generally mild illness that is spread primarily through the bite of an infected mosquito.

-You can also protect yourself by avoiding sexual contact with a partner who traveled to a Zika-affected area or use a condom correctly each time you have sex.
+You can also protect yourself by avoiding sexual contact with a partner who traveled to a Zika-affected area or use a condom (or other barriers to prevent infection) correctly each time you have sex.
 For more information, visit the Zika Virus Prevention page

 Have there been cases of Zika virus in Pennsylvania?

 There have been cases in travelers who have returned from areas where Zika virus is common.
-Local transmission of Zika virus (virus acquired from local mosquitoes) has not been identified in Pennsylvania or anywhere in the continental US.
+Local transmission of Zika virus (virus acquired from local mosquitoes) has not been identified in Pennsylvania.
+Local transmission has been identified in certain neighborhoods in Miami

 Can my pets get Zika virus?